Seteco/Somorrostro/Running-behind-nginx.md

 ### Enable authentication

 Create an authentication file to enable the nginx basic authentication.
+Do not use authentication without SSL/TLS!
 If you haven't one you can do the following:

 ```
 printf "yourusername:$(openssl passwd -crypt 'yourpassword')" > /etc/nginx/passwords